 VAT can be tricky for small businesses and is often met with a negative view.
 However, there can be benefits to a small business registering for VAT if done correctly.

-A business must register for VAT if it’s Sales in any 12 month period goes over the Registration Limit (currently £83,000).
+A business must register for VAT within 30 days if it’s Sales in any 12 month period goes over the Registration Limit (currently £85,000).
 That’s any 12 month period on a rolling basis (i.e. the last 12 months from any given point).

 However, that’s not necessarily the only reason why a small business would opt to register; it can be done voluntarily (if a business’s turnover is less than the registration limit).